 9.01 The Time off with regular pay during normal working hours shall be provided on the following basis:

-(a) An Employee for a reasonable amount of time spent discussing grievances with the Employer as outlined in Article 24 - Grievance Procedure.
+(a) An Employee for a reasonable amount of time spent discussing grievances with the Employer as outlined in the Grievance Procedure Article.

 (b) A Union Steward for a reasonable amount of time spent discussing grievances with the Employer at Step 2 of the Grievance Procedure.

-9.02 Time off with regular pay during normal working hours shall be provided for activities defined in 9.01 provided:
+9.02 Time off with regular pay during normal working hours shall be provided for activities defined in clause 9.01 provided:

 (a) the Union Steward and Employee are given permission by the Employer to leave their place of work; and